11ty/11ty-website/src/docs/transforms.md

 	// Can be sync or async
 	eleventyConfig.addTransform("transform-name", async function (content) {
 		console.log(this.page.inputPath);

-		console.log(this.page.outputPath);
+		// Caution: this could be `false` (from permalink) console.log(this.page.outputPath);

+		// No changes made, return as-is
-		return content; // no changes made.
+		return content;
 	});
 };
 {% endset %}